 The Jane Austen Action Figure used to wear a green spencer, but the new one wears pink.
 Comes with a book (Pride and Prejudice, of course) and a quill.

-You can watch “Furst Impressions,” an episode of the children’s show Wishbone, and read Kara Schaff Dean’s analysis of it at her blog From JA to YA.
+Watch “Furst Impressions,” an episode of the children’s show Wishbone, and read Kara Schaff Dean’s analysis of it at her blog From JA to YA.

-Dean says that “this is an adaptation which genuinely attempts to reach its audience, not just wink slyly at the parents.”
+Dean says “this is an adaptation which genuinely attempts to reach its audience, not just wink slyly at the parents.”

-And you can read Eleanor Hersey Nickel’s essay on “Furst Impressions” in the Winter 2013 issue of Persuasions On-Line: “When Darcy is a Dog: How Wishbone Introduces Children to Jane Austen.”
+Read Eleanor Hersey Nickel’s essay on “Furst Impressions” in the Winter 2013 issue of Persuasions On-Line: “When Darcy is a Dog: How Wishbone Introduces Children to Jane Austen.”

 Nickel writes, “The Wishbone episode is not only appropriate for children but lacks many of the Hollywood clichés and the ‘harlequinization’ that frustrate scholars about Austen films aimed at adults. … [It] provides a refreshing alternative for all viewers who appreciate the friendships, social rituals, and good manners that sustain Austen’s happy couples.”